-It’s six o’clock in the morning.
-You’re standing on a dock of a small fishing village in the Philippines.
+It’s early in the morning.
+You’re standing on the dock of a small fishing village.
 The man in charge goes over the rules.
+Keep your distance from the animals at all times.
 No touching.
 No riding.
-No flash photography.
 No sunscreen.
-Keep at least 5 meters (16 feet) away from the sharks.
+Sounds like good advice!

 You grab a mask and snorkel.
-You put on your life jacket and join the other tourists.
-You hop aboard a large, thin canoe.
-The captain paddles out from shore, leading a line of canoes.
+You put on your life jacket.
+You hop in a boat.
+The captain paddles from shore.
+He tosses some shrimps into the water.

 Tourists watch whale sharks in the Philippines.

-Tourists learn about whale sharks before diving in to swim with them.
+Tourists learn about whale sharks before they swim with them.

-You jump in!
-With your head underwater you can see an immense shark swim past.
+You jump in the water!
+You hold onto the side of the boat.
+Then you dip your head underwater.
+There, you see a huge whale shark swim past.
 You pull out your waterproof camera.
 Click.
 Click.
 Click.

-Tourists swim and take pictures of a whale shark.
+Tourists swim with and take pictures of a whale shark.